necordjs/necord/docs/content/overview.md

 :::note

-`development` key will only be apply to commands with no `@Guilds` decorator: If a command already has a guild registered, this will _not_ replace it.
+`Development` key will only be apply to commands with no `@Guilds` decorator: If a command already has a guild registered, this will _not_ replace it.

 :::